 The entry hall is an assault on the senses.
 Everything vies for attention: the faux-marble walls hung with oil paintings, the multi-coloured floor tiles, and the grand sweep of the walnut staircase with a grandfather clock standing sentry beside it.
 A painting of the former lord of the manor hangs front and centre.
 The hall looks large enough to host a cocktail party.

 Of course most important parties would have been held in the drawing room which is just off the hallway – a feminine Victorian fantasy in pink and red.
 During the Christmas season this is fitted out with a tree and other historically-accurate festive decorations.
 The velvet sofas and chaise longue, the marble fireplace, the crown molding and ceiling medallions are all designed to impress visitors.

-Few of the furnishings, by the way, are original to the house.
+Few of the furnishings are original to the house.
 This is because MacNab’s household furniture was sold at auction by his sister-in-law after his death, to pay off the enormous debts he left behind.
 “Buy now and pay later” is not a 21st century invention; old MacNab died bankrupt.
 His house stood empty for four years and then was leased out as a home for the deaf and mute children for a while, then sold to the MacInnes family.
 At the turn of the 20th century it became a civic museum with military exhibits, scientific specimens and even a small zoo on the grounds.
 When the city decided to restore the castle as a “house museum” dating to MacNab’s era as a 1967 centennial project, it was too late to track down the location of MacNab’s original furnishings.
 There are, however, some personal family objects like portraits scattered about the house.